digitalrebar/doc/development/api/provider.rst

 * An external service that contains all the logic required to interface with (or implement) the external system.
-* A shim in the Rebar core that talks to the external service.
+* A shim in the Digital Rebar core that talks to the external service.
 The shim must be a subclass of Provider, and provide implementations of the 4 basic provider methods